jw2249a/2017-bayes-audit/2017-code/README.md

 exactly once in the sampling order file.

-To produce the sampling order, ``multi.py`` feeds the audit seed, followed by the collection id and a nine-digit counter value, into a cryptographic random number function (specifically, SHA256 used in counter mode, starting with counter value 1).
+To produce the sampling order, ``multi.py`` feeds the audit seed, followed by a comma, the collection id, another comma, and a decimal counter value, into a cryptographic random number function (specifically, SHA256 used in counter mode, starting with counter value 1).
+The Fisher-Yates algorithm is then used to produce a random permutation of the ballots, using these random numbers.

 | Collection id | Sample order  | Original index | Ballot id | Location          | Comments |
 |---            |---            | ---            | ---       | ---               |---       |